RobotecAI/RobotecGPULidar/README.md

 ## About the project

-Robotec GPU Lidar (RGL) is a cross-platform (Windows and Linux), C/C++ library developed by [Robotec.AI](https://robotec.ai/) for simulating [LiDARs](https://en.wikipedia.org/wiki/Lidar) on CUDA-enabled GPUs, accelerated by RTX cores if available.
+Robotec GPU Lidar (RGL) is a cross-platform (Windows and Linux) C/C++ library developed by [Robotec.AI](https://robotec.ai/) for simulating [LiDARs](https://en.wikipedia.org/wiki/Lidar) on CUDA-enabled GPUs, accelerated by RTX cores if available.

-One of the use-cases of RGL is implementing Lidar sensors in simulation engines.
+One of the use cases of RGL is implementing Lidar sensors in simulation engines.
-We are working on integrations with popular game / simulation engines:
+We are working on integrations with popular game/simulation engines:
 - [Unity](https://unity.com/)
 - [O3DE](https://www.o3de.org/)
 - [Gazebo](https://gazebosim.org/home)